Smooth manifolds in $G_{n,2}$ and $\mathbb{C} P^{N}$ defined by symplectic reductions of $T^n$-action: Explicit description of

 Let $\hat{M}^2 \subset \C ^2$ be a closed surface given by the equation~\eqref{surface} for $\phi _2=0$, that is

 The map $r : \hat{M}^{2} \to \C P^5$, $ (z_0, z_1) = (z_0 : z_1 :|z_2| : |z_3| : |z_4|: |z_5|)$ gives a homeomorphism between $\hat{M}^{2}$ and $M^{2}$.

-The manifold $M_{Q}^{7}$ is invariant for any $T^k\subset T^6 $ action, while $M_{Q}^{5}$ is invariant for $T^{4}\subset T^6$ - action for the representation given by the second symmetric power.
-Due to Proposition~\ref{MQ54} and Remark~\ref{T3free} we consider the following:
+The manifold $M_{Q}^{7}$ is invariant for any $T^k\subset T^6 $ action, while $M_{Q}^{5}$ is invariant for $T^{4}\subset T^6$ - action for the representation given by the second exterior power.
+In the context of Proposition~\ref{MQ54} and Remark~\ref{T3free} we note the following: